- Purchase the complete Expat Arrivals Los Angeles Guide (PDF)

 + PRO: Buying smart can help

 If one is smart about their food purchases, then things can be relatively affordable.
-By sticking to the produce aisle in a grocery store, consumers can combat the high prices seen in cafés, restaurants and food chains.
-Additionally, internet is cheaper than other big cities like New York.
+By sticking to the produce aisle in a grocery store or frequenting farmer's markets, consumers can combat the high prices seen in cafes, restaurants and food chains.

 Weather in Los Angeles

 The sunny skies of California mean the weather in Los Angeles is generally very pleasant, making its scenic beauty even more of a pleasure to live in.
 While the temperatures can get quite high, it's generally comfortably warm.
 With its Mediterranean climate, LA's summers are hot and dry while winters tend to enjoy lesser temperatures and more rainfall.